 The 5 Most Affordable Cities in New Mexico

-New Mexico offers cheap living among breathtaking views, hot air balloons
+New Mexico offers cheap living among breathtaking views.

-In order to find out what areas present the most bangs for the bucks, Livablity.com used specific data points in transportation, housing, food and utilities to find out not only the cheapest cities but also those that offered the best quality of life.
+To discover what areas present the most bang for the buck, we used specific data points in transportation, housing, food and utilities to find out not only the cheapest cities but also those that offered the best quality of life.

-In order, here are the top five New Mexican cities for budget conscious residents.
+In order, here are the top five New Mexico cities for budget-conscious residents.

 5. Santa Fe

 Founded by the Spanish in 1610, Santa Fe, which is also the state capital, has a lot of history.
-In fact, it’s not only the oldest state capital in the nation but also the highest as the city sits 7,000 feet above sea level.
+In fact, it’s not only the oldest state capital in the nation but also the highest, sitting 7,000 feet above sea level.

-The city’s rich cultural heritage has garnered attention previously.
-In 2012, Santa Fe made it to the number three spot on Livability.com’s “10 Best Cities for Historic Preservation” due to inhabitants’ efforts to save places such as the 1777-built Santuario de Guadalupe, San Miguel Mission (perhaps the oldest church in the country when it was built in the early 1600’s) and the adobe-covered Palace of the Governors, the oldest contiguously operating government building in the country.
+The city’s rich cultural heritage has garnered attention.
+In 2012, Santa Fe wom the number three spot on our 10 Best Cities for Historic Preservation, for its efforts to save places such as the 1777-built Santuario de Guadalupe, San Miguel Mission (perhaps the oldest church in the country, built in the early 1600’s) and the adobe-covered Palace of the Governors, the oldest continuously operating government building in the country.

-Median home price is a little on the high side at $276,500 while median household income is $50,213.
-But look at all the amazing features the city boasts.
+Median home price is a little on the high side at $276,500, while median household income is $50,213.
+But look at all the city's amazing features.

-In addition to history, residents are proud of their art scene including the popular Georgia O’Keeffe Museum, shopping opportunities including a year-round farmers’ market and recreation for hikers, bikers and snow skiers in the Santa Fe National Forest Scenic Basin.
-A great place to eat is Tia Sophia’s, a diner opened in 1975 that features chiles, sopapiallas and breakfast burritos on the menu.
+In addition to history, residents are proud of their art scene, including the popular Georgia O’Keeffe Museum, shopping opportunities that include a year-round farmers market and recreation for hikers, bikers and snow skiers in the Santa Fe National Forest Scenic Basin.
+A great place to eat is Tia Sophia’s, a diner opened in 1975 that features chiles, sopapillas and breakfast burritos on the menu.

 Initially, this area was chosen for its isolation.
-However, today Alamogordo is a thriving city filled with park conveniences, sporting events and family-friendly activities such visits to the Alameda Park Zoo, which has a breeding program to save the endangered Mexican wolf.
+However, today Alamogordo is a thriving city filled with parks, sporting events and family-friendly activities such visits to the Alameda Park Zoo, which has a breeding program to save the endangered Mexican wolf.

 The economy is still centered on military installations at Holloman Air Force Base and the White Sands Missile Range.
-However, tourism is also prevalent with the White Sands National Monument and its rare and highly photogenic white gypsum sand dunes close by.
-Visitors also come to see the New Mexico Museum of Space and the White Sands Balloon Invitational, a hot air balloon festival held each September.
+However, tourists come to the White Sands National Monument to see its rare and highly photogenic white gypsum sand dunes close by.
+Visitors also enjoy the New Mexico Museum of Space and the White Sands Balloon Invitational, a hot air balloon festival held each September.

 3. Rio Rancho

-A part of Albuquerque Metro area, Rio Rancho is a great place to raise a family with a decent school system, libraries and dozens of parks, trails and sports facilities.
+A part of the Albuquerque Metro area, Rio Rancho is a great place to raise a family, with a decent school system, libraries, and dozens of parks, trails and sports facilities.

-Seniors also find a lot to love in Rio Rancho with the 4,400-member Meadowlark Senior Center, which has partnered with the Sandoval County Senior Program to provide in-home meals and transportation and with the Mid-Region Council of Governments, which operates the Rio Transit system.
-The center also has an endeavor with PeopleWorks-NM to offer counseling for seniors.
+Seniors also find a lot to love in Rio Rancho where the 4,400-member Meadowlark Senior Center has partnered with the Sandoval County Senior Program to provide in-home meals and transportation and with the Mid-Region Council of Governments, which operates the Rio Transit system.
+The center also works with PeopleWorks-NM to offer counseling for seniors.